The Best Telescopic Fishing Rods

 If you're looking for an all around light-weight, backpacking ready, car trunk packable, ready for almost anything telescopic fishing rod, I suggest the Eagle-Claw Pack-It Telescopic Spinning Rod.
 This rod has been around a long time, and over the years I've seen a lot or old models that have handled a number of fish over a long lifetime.
-They fish well, are very affordable, and fit all the necessary requirements.
+They are affordable, durable, and handle remarkably well.

-I would strongly suggest investing a couple of the dollars you saved on a quality spinning reel to pair up with it.
-A 1000 series spinning reel from Shimano, spooled up with 4- or 6-lb test, would be a perfect match here!
+I would strongly suggest investing a couple of the dollars you save on a quality spinning reel to pair up with it.
+A 1000 or 2500 series spinning reel from Shimano, spooled up with 4- or 6-lb test, would be a perfect match here.